 Whilst many people advocate staying away from cards entirely, I don’t agree.
-Still, I recommend using cash for children’s pocket money.
+There are good reasons for using cards as well as cash for children’s pocket money.

 Cash feels more real to a child because it’s tangible.

-Receiving change makes a transaction feel more “real”, and keeps them involved.
+Receiving change can make a transaction feel more “real”, and keep them involved.